comp-physics/HyQMOM-35/HyQMOM.jl/docs/src/dev_guide.md

 ### Documentation Updates

 - Update version number in `Project.toml`
-- Update `CHANGELOG.md` with new features and fixes
 - Regenerate documentation with new version
 - Tag release on GitHub